 The first step in being an effective remote manager to your team is understanding how your mindset may need to shift in order to best support them.
 Mastering an effective mindset starts with examining your fundamental beliefs about both the current pandemic situation, and the people you manage.

-First, it’s important to acknowledge that managers are…well, human!
-Just like the employees you lead, you are likely dealing with your own uncertainties and distractions.
-Read our guiding principles for leaders during a physically distant, socially connected time to help you reframe how you’re thinking about this situation — and know that your team needs you to model a mindset of determination and togetherness.
+It’s important to acknowledge that managers are…well, human!
+Just like the employees you lead, you’re likely dealing with your own uncertainties and distractions.
+If you’re struggling, read our guiding principles for leaders during a physically distant, socially connected time to help you reframe how you’re thinking about working with your teams — they’re counting on you to model a mindset of determination and togetherness.

-Second, take time to examine the beliefs you have about your team to ensure you are leading in ways that support their success in a virtual environment.
-Make a list of helpful manager mantras that embody beliefs like trust, support, and teamwork —and then lead with behaviors that reflect these beliefs back to your team.
-To get started, try:
+Third, take time to examine the beliefs you have about your team to ensure you’re leading in ways that support their success in a virtual environment.
+Make a list of helpful manager mantras that embody beliefs like trust, support, and teamwork – and then lead with behaviors that reflect these beliefs back to your team.

 Evolving your mindset as a remote manager will take continuous, conscious self-examination and a personal commitment to shifting how you fundamentally think about work and leading people.